adlnet/xAPI-Spec/xAPI.md

 In order to balance interoperability and the varying security requirements of different environments, several authentication options are defined.

-###### Requirement
+###### Requirements

-The LRS MUST support authentication using at least one of the following methods:
+* The LRS MUST support authentication using at least one of the following methods:
 	-	OAuth 1.0 (rfc5849), with signature methods of "HMAC-SHA1", "RSA-SHA1", and "PLAINTEXT"
 	- HTTP Basic Authentication
 	- Common Access Cards (implementation details to follow in a later version)
 	- The LRS MUST handle making, or delegating, decisions on the validity of Statements, and determining what operations may be performed based on the credentials used.

-###### Authentication scenarios
+###### Example

+_Authentication Scenarios_

 The below matrix describes the possible authentication scenarios.